 As we looked skywards there seemed an immeasurable array of medieval church spires and beautiful rooftop architecture from the 13th and 14th centuries, ornate buildings with decorative gothic doors and windows, giving the landscape that total fairytale vibe for which Bruges is so renowned.

-We were not in Bruges long enough to explore the gay scene but from all accounts The Pub is one of the most welcoming LGBTI venues.
-However, the latest advice is you can go to any bar in this gay friendly village and feel very comfortable.
+We were not in Bruges long enough to explore the gay scene but from all accounts The Pub is one of the most welcoming venues.
+The latest advice is you can go to any bar in this gay friendly village and feel very comfortable.